nourijp/chihaya/_posts/2015-12-15-Iranian-Games.md

 Alak dolak is a traditional Iranian game played between two teams of no definite size, other than being the same in the current game.
 It dates back approximately 5,000 years to ancient Persia.

+{% include image_full.html imageurl="/images/posts/alak-dolak.jpg" title="" caption="" %}

 <b>Rules</b>
 In alak dolak, a wooden peg, which is called the dolak, is placed on two bricks lying on the ground parallel to each other, and a bigger stick, called an alak, is held in between the dolak and the ground.
 The alak is then thrust upward so that the dolak goes flying and the player then tries to hit it before it reaches the ground, and if they don't, they will try again.
 When they do manage to hit it, then the people of the opposing team will try to catch it.
 If they do, then the player who has hit it is out, and the next person goes up to do the same.
 (source: wikipedia)

-{% include image_full.html imageurl="/images/posts/alak-dolak.jpg" title="" caption="" %}

 <h3>7 sang / 7 stones</h3>

 7 sang (haft sang, translated as seven rocks) is a game involving a ball and a pile of flat stones, generally played between two teams in a large outdoor area.
 A member of one team (the seekers) throws a tennis ball at a pile of stones to knock them over.

+{% include image_full.html imageurl="/images/posts/7sang.jpg" title="" caption="" %}

 The seekers then try to restore the pile of stones while the opposing team (the hitters) throws the ball at them.
 If the ball touches a seeker, he is out and his team continues without him.
 A seeker can always safeguard himself by touching an opposite team member before the ball hits him.

 <b>Additional Rules</b>